Nutrition Guide for Postpartum and Breastfeeding Mothers

 Avocados have a high water content; 80% of the fruit is water, so they can help keep you hydrated while breastfeeding.
 Proper hydration is key for both milk production and metabolic efficiency.
 Avocados also contain 250 mg of potassium, which can help reduce bloating by balancing fluid retention, a common concern in postpartum that can sometimes mask gradual weight loss.

-The 3 g of fiber in an avocado serving also helps with appetite control and supports weight management by promoting fullness after meals.
-This can help you avoid frequent snacking and reduce the likelihood of consuming processed foods that won’t aid your weight management efforts.
+The 3 g of fiber in an avocado serving can help with appetite control and supports weight management by promoting fullness after meals.
+This can help you reduce frequent snacking and the likelihood of consuming processed foods that won’t aid your weight management efforts.

 Avocados have 5 g of monounsaturated fats per serving, which can provide long-lasting energy, which is crucial when you need sustained fuel throughout the day.
 These healthy fats make you feel fuller, so you’ll feel less inclined to eat less nutrient-dense foods.

 A single serving of avocado provides 80 calories, 5 g of healthy fats, 3 g of fiber, and nearly 20 essential vitamins and minerals.
-Their caloric density helps you maintain energy while providing necessary fiber, hydration, healthy fats, and B vitamins.
+Avocados are made up of mostly water and fiber and are considered to be low-energy-dense fruits

 By eating more nutrient-dense foods, you’re more likely to feel better, giving you the energy to care for yourself and your baby!